Critique of World Model: Critique of World Modeling

 A common concern with encoder-decoder architectures (which defines an additional function $\hat{o}' = g(\hat{s}')$ with $g$ as a decoder from latent states back to observations) is that they may compel the model to reconstruct aspects of the environment that are either inherently unpredictable or irrelevant to task performance.
 Examples often cited include fine-grained visual details, inconsequential events, or out-of-scene content, which may mislead the model into learning unstable or spurious correlations.
 Proponents of encoder-only architectures thus suggest that by avoiding this reconstruction step, the resulting WM can focus more selectively on predictable and task-relevant elements.
-While this motivation is understandable, it remains unclear whether removing the decoder is the effective remedy.
-In such an architecture as JEPA, supervision occurs solely in the latent space rather than observation space, trading off challenges of pixel-level variability for the risk of indefinability: the predicted latents are not directly grounded in observable data, which makes it difficult to diagnose whether the model is learning meaningful dynamics or collapsing to trivial solutions, an issue we discuss formally in $\S4.4$.